Low Energy measurement of the $^{96}\mathrm{Zr}(\alpha,n)^{99}\mathrm{Mo}$ reaction cross section and its impact on weak r-process nucleosynthesis: Introduction

 Observations of the oldest stars in our galaxy and in neighbour dwarf galaxies \cite[see e.g.,][]{Frebel2018a, Reichert2020a, Cote2019a} indicate that the r-process occurred already very early, even before neutron star mergers could significantly contribute.
 This points to rare supernovae, and recent investigations have shown that magneto-rotational supernovae could account for this early r-process contribution \cite[see e.g.,][]{Winteler2012a, Nishimura2017a, Moesta2018a, Reichert2020b}.
 Another hint from observations is that the elements between Sr and Ag may be produced by a separate or additional process to the r-process \citep{Travaglio2004a, Qian2000a, Montes2007a, Hansen2014a}.
 One possibility to explain these observations is the neutrino-driven ejecta from core-collapse supernovae \citep{Qian1996a, Wanajo2011a, Arcones2011a, Arcones2014a}.

 In neutrino-driven, neutron-rich supernova ejecta, the weak r-process can form the lighter heavy elements between Sr and Ag \cite[see e.g.,][]{Bliss2018a}.
 Initially the matter is close to the neutron star and very hot, therefore a nuclear statistical equilibrium (NSE) is established.
-As matter expands the temperature drops and individual nuclear reactions become important. \cite{Bliss2018a} have investigated all possible conditions expected in neutrino-driven, neutron-rich supernova ejecta and identified those where nuclear reactions are important.
+As matter expands and cools down, individual nuclear reactions become important at temperatures below about 5 GK. \cite{Bliss2018a} have investigated all possible conditions expected in neutrino-driven, neutron-rich supernova ejecta and identified those where nuclear reactions are important.
 In the weak r-process, the nucleosynthesis path is determined by (n,$\gamma$)-($\gamma$,n) equilibrium and stays close to stability.
-Consequently, compared to the expansion timescale, $\beta$ decays are too slow to move matter to higher proton numbers and ($\alpha$,n) and (p,n) reactions become important as they are faster \citep{Bliss2017a}.
+Consequently, compared to the expansion timescale, at temperatures above about 2 GK, $\beta$ decays are too slow to move matter to higher proton numbers and ($\alpha$,n) and (p,n) reactions become faster \citep{Bliss2017a}.

 Therefore, in order to use observations to understand the astrophysical conditions where lighter heavy elements are produced, one has to reduce the nuclear physics uncertainties of the key reactions.
 In a broad sensitivity study \citep{Bliss2020a}, several ($\alpha$,n) reactions have been identified as critical because of their impact on the abundances under different astrophysical conditions.
 These reactions rates are calculated from the cross sections computed with the Hauser-Feshbach statistical model which relies on nuclear physics inputs.
 Recently, a series of sensitivity calculations were performed to evaluate the theoretical uncertainty of these cross section calculations \citep{Pereira2016a, Mohr2016a, Bliss2017a}.
 These works identified different $\alpha$+nucleus optical potential parameter sets ($\alpha$OMP's) as the main source of uncertainty.
 The difference between the cross section based on various $\alpha$OMP's can exceed even an order of magnitude \citep{Pereira2016a}.
 Therefore, experiments are critical to reduce the uncertainties of the rates.
 Low energy alpha-induced reaction cross section measurements were frequently used to constrain the parameters of the $\alpha$OMP's used in astrophysical calculations \citep{Sauerwein2011a, Scholz2014a, Kiss2015a}.
 However, such precise experimental data, reaching sub-Coulomb energies are typically missing for isotopes located at or close to the weak r-process path \citep{Bliss2017a}.